linazoo/second-phase/week-1.md

 - [Web Flash Cards 1: Multiple Decks](../../../web-flash-cards-1-multiple-decks-challenge)

 ### Schedule
-AM: Recap Breakout Lectures
+AM 1: Recap Breakout Lectures
-PM: Group Project
+PM: Working on a Team.
+Agile Pracices (right after lunch)

 ## Weekend

 #### Javascript
-On your own or in a pair, complete the following challenges.
+On your own or in a pair, complete the following challenge.
 - [From Ruby to JavaScript](../../../javascript-from-ruby-challenge)